vojtas131/guides/gaiden/Gaiden ASS.md

 - after cigarete taxi to East Bunzaemon fight red guys -> ebisu pawn (buy golden ball)
 - red fight before going to akame
 - go to akame
+- When going back to helipad pickup golden ball on the right (on the casino side)
 - after going back fight the leader before the apartment setpiece
+- When warping to Fighters louge, pick up the golden ball inside the near statue
 - When doing the silver matchups for the golden tiget do the extra silver hell rumble

 > Note: We don't really need that many of the max heat items for the finale as we gonna pick eternal life option from the golden ball substory, which essentially gives you like 25 tauriner maxes (100x Nourishments).
 So either use them somewhere else when you run out of heat, or just don't pick them up at all